 - vDisk is placed in private image mode

 - Mapping the drive from the Citrix Provisioning console

 - Changing the location of the write cache file

-Consider the impact of using server side persistent write cache.
-When administering this functionality, understand that persistent cache should only be used where unauthorized users have unprivileged access to a machine; ensure that machines are not shared among users.
+Consider the impact of using a server-side persistent write cache.
+Persistent cache is only used where unauthorized users have access to a machine.
+Ensure that machines are not shared among users.